ryotako/fish-global-abbreviation/README.md

 gabbr (-e|--erase)

 # add function-abbreviation
-# Function-abbreviations are evaluated when it is expanded.
+# Function-abbreviations are evaluated when they are expanded.
 gabbr (-f|--function) D 'date +%Y/%m/%d'
 ```